 Charles EvansBack To Artist-Faculty

-Charles Evans, bass, has been applauded by The New York Times for his “elegant, mellifluous, and expressive baritone.”
-Evans began singing professionally as a chorister at The American Boychoir School in Princeton, NJ, where he toured nationally and internationally singing under the batons of notable conductors including John Williams, Zubin Mehta, James Levine, Kurt Masur, Vladimir Spivakov, and Lorin Maazel.
-Evans maintains an active career as a concert soloist and professional choral singer, and has recently made his Carnegie Hall and David Geffen Hall debuts.
+Charles Evans, bass, has been applauded by the New York Times for his commanding voice.
+Evans began singing professionally as a chorister at the American Boychoir School in Princeton, NJ, where he toured nationally and internationally singing under the batons of notable conductors including John Williams, Zubin Mehta, James Levine, Kurt Masur, Vladimir Spivakov, and Lorin Maazel.
+Evans maintains an active career as a concert soloist and professional choral singer and has recently made his Carnegie Hall and David Geffen Hall debuts.
 His singing has been heard on a variety of broadcasts throughout the United States and recorded on a number of notable recording labels.
-Currently he serves as Visiting Assistant Professor of Voice at University of South Florida.
-Evans holds a Bachelor’s degree in Music from Brewton-Parker College, with further study at Boston Conservatory of Music and Westminster Choir College.
+Currently he serves as visiting assistant professor of voice at University of South Florida.
+Evans holds a bachelor’s degree in music from Brewton-Parker College, with further study at Boston Conservatory of Music and Westminster Choir College.